Holiday Tragedy - Man Dies from Salmonella After Eating Undercooked Chicken at Resort

 A family’s loss

-“It’s almost impossible to find the words to describe the last few months and trying to come to terms with Leslie’s death,” Mrs Green said after the hearing.“Leslie was such a loving and caring husband and dad.
-He was my best friend and life without him will never be the same.
-I still struggle to comprehend how we went on holiday, but Leslie didn’t come home."Leslie was the head of our family and someone everyone looked to for help and guidance.
+“It’s almost impossible to find the words to describe the last few months and to come to terms with Leslie’s death,” Mrs. Green said after the hearing.“Leslie was such a loving and caring husband and dad.
+He was my best friend, and life without him will never be the same.
+I still struggle to comprehend how we went on holiday, but Leslie didn’t come home.“Leslie was the head of our family and someone everyone looked to for help and guidance.
 There’s now a gaping hole in our family that can never be filled.“I’d do anything not to be in this position and for Leslie to be in our lives, but I know that’s not possible.
-Listening to the evidence has been difficult but it was something I was determined to do to honour Leslie’s memory.“I just hope that by speaking out I can prevent anyone else suffering like Leslie did.
+Listening to the evidence has been difficult, but it was something I was determined to do to honor Leslie’s memory.“I just hope that by speaking out, I can prevent anyone else from suffering like Leslie did.
 I wouldn’t wish that on anyone.”

 Leslie Green was celebrating his milestone 70th birthday